Helping oceans help the climate

 Our Mission

-Our mission is to lead an international scientific collaboration to generate new knowledge on the way nitrogen fixation allows phytoplankton to draw down carbon dioxide from the atmosphere.
+Our mission is to lead an international scientific collaboration to generate new knowledge on the way nitrogen fixation powers phytoplankton to draw down carbon dioxide from the atmosphere.

 Our Team

-Our team brings together researchers from top universities with local researchers and climate activists.
+Our team brings together researchers from universities across the Pacific with national governments, civil society organizations, nature stewards, and traditional knowledge keepers.

 Contact